90 Russian Domain:

 Russian imperial interest in Georgia was viewed more favorably than that from the Ottoman or Persian empires.
 Russians were fellow Orthodox Christians, though the Georgian Orthodox Christian Church does stand alone; however, this fellowship was better than the Islamic pressures of the Ottomans and Persians.
 A late 18th century alliance devolved into an early 19th century annexation of Georgia by Russia.
 When the Russian Revolution of 1917 ended the Romanov dynasty there, Georgia found an opportunity for independence, taking that step in 1918.
 The Russian Civil War brought victory by the communist Bolshevik Party and secured recovery of Georgia back into the Russian fold.
 Georgia remained part of the Soviet Union, as a republic beginning in 1936, until the breakup of the USSR in 1991.

 Like all of the republics of the Soviet Union, Georgia was a region (like an American state) based on ethnicity.
 This was the Georgian ethnic homeland and Georgians surpassed the one-million-person threshold to become a republic.
 However, at the same time, Georgian territory included other land that was the ethnic homeland of smaller nationalities.
-In the northeast corner of Georgia, there was the region of Abkhazia.
+In the northwest corner of Georgia, there was the region of Abkhazia.
 Abkhazia (or Apsny to the natives) was the next ethnoterritorial level down – an Autonomous Soviet Socialist Republic or ASSR.
 Nevertheless, the majority ethnic group in Abkhazia was Georgian (roughly 50%), not Abkhaz (about 20%).

 Upon the breakup of the Soviet Union, Abkhazia sought to become an independent country.
 While all the republics of the USSR became independent countries, the ASSR regions in Russia were upgraded to the republic level in the new Russia.
 Chechnya, one of these smaller ethnic regions, sought what could be termed a double upgrade to country.
 Russia denied this request, twice smashing Chechnya in brief civil wars.
 In Georgia, the Abkhaz minority population of this ethnic region also sought the double upgrade.
 Naturally, Georgia opposed this move; however, Georgian forces fared poorly in a civil war in 1992-1993.
 Abkhazia gained de facto independence, while Georgia meekly maintained a claim to the territory.
 In the aftermath, several thousand Georgian were killed in Abkhazia, while a quarter million Georgians were expelled from their homes and from Abkhazia.
 In over two decades following, Russian military and political support increased, so that in 2008 Georgia declared Abkhazia to be a “Russian-occupied territory.”
 Abkhazia considers itself an independent country, but it recognized by very few recognized countries, though it is endorsed by Artsakh, Transnistria, and South Ossetia, which are similar post-Soviet territories of limited recognition.